Update 2019 on Penofin Blue Label

 – After 22 months we evaluated the Penofin Blue Label on the fence.
 Color retention was decent as the Blue Label had only lost about 30% of its original Cedar color.

 Wear/Tear and Peeling: 9

 – Excellent penetration into the wood means very little peeling.
 The Penofin Blue Label deserves a high score for this.
-Very small amount of wearing was only visible on the horizontal parts (cross beams) of the fence.
+A very small amount of wearing was only visible on the horizontal parts (cross beams) of the fence.

 Cost Per Square Foot: 8

 – Penofin Blue Label costs about $35 a gallon.
 Less expensive then the Penofin Red Label but the Blue Label (550 version) does require 2 coats of stain.
 We used 5 gallons of the Blue Label for our 600 feet (square) of fencing for the two coats.